 Writing copy should always be geared to how your audience speaks and thinks.

-11 – Your graphics suck
+11 – Are your graphics appealing?

 Copy is nothing without graphics.
 Copywriting and graphics go hand-in-hand.
 A few things to keep in mind with graphics:

 - Use photos that go with your copy (don’t use a dog when your audience are senior citizens)